biocompute-objects/GW-SMHS-BIOC6223/docs/5_ModifyBCO.md

     - reviewer status from "in-review" to "approved"
     - reviewer_comment from "Reviewed by BioCompute technical assistant, approval pending modification by author" to "Reviewed and approved by BioCompute technical assistant."

 ### Do not submit to the pFDA challenge until you have received the "BCO approved comment" from either @jpat1546 or @kee007ney.
-Please note: whoever provides you with this approval comment must then be listed as a  reviewer in the provenance domain with the review status as "approved". (i.e. if @kee007ney provides you with the BCO approval, your provenance domain should list him as a reviewer with the "approved" status.
+Please note: whoever provides you with this approval comment must then be listed as a  reviewer in the provenance domain with the review status as "approved". (i.e. if @kee007ney provides you with the BCO approval, your provenance domain should list him as a reviewer with the "approved" status)